takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.2.0.0 (02/02/2025 update)` <br>
+  ・ A history saving function has been added to the course search tool.
+You can quickly re-search past searches! <br>
+  ・ Fixed a problem that caused log reading to stop when Tools was launched after playing some creative courses. <br>
+  ・ Fixed a problem in which information completely unrelated to the status was output to Discord RPC immediately after starting Tools. <br>
+  ・ Fixed a problem in which the text remained after the end of the display in some rounds where gimmick information was output for some rounds. <br>
+  ・ Overall, we have optimized the process by replacing variables.
+We will continue to work on modifying and improving the readability of the program. <br>

   ○ `2025.1.0.0 (22/01/2025 update)` <br>
   ・ In RTA mode, a problem has been corrected in which the operation of subtracting the amount of error between the PC's internal clock and the NTP server occurs continuously at various processing timings. <br>